Yale-BIM/f21-assignments/assignment-3/README.md

 The node should detect faces using the sliding window approach of part III-3 of this assignment.
 It is OK if your node runs slow.

     > NOTE.
-You will need Ubuntu 16.04 (or 18.04) to test your node.
+You will need ROS with Ubuntu 16.04 (or 18.04) to test your node.

 - **III-6.
 (3pt extra credit)** Run your detect_faces.py node (from part III-5) on images
 received through Shutter's ZED camera.
 For this part of the assignment, you will have to run your